There are four ways the Town of Westfield assists residents in disposing of leaves:

 Residents may bring their leaves to the Conservation Center, at 1300 Lamberts Mill Road, for disposal.
 Residents do not need a permit to do so during leaf season, but must show proof of residency.

-- The Center will be closed on Veterans Day, Thanksgiving, and the day after Thanksgiving, as well as from December 24 - January 6.
+- The Center will be closed for Veterans Day (observed (November 10), Thanksgiving, and the day after Thanksgiving, as well as from December 23 - January 5.

 - The Center will re-open every Saturday in January, from 9 am until 3 pm, weather permitting, for the disposal of Christmas trees (which cannot be placed in the street).